memgraph/docs/products/memgraph/upcoming/tutorials/football-transfers.md

 RETURN team.name AS team_name
 ```

-You might wonder why are we using [] in cipher traversal.
+You might wonder why are we using [] in cypher traversal.
 As you now want to find teams
 the player was transferred from and teams the player was transferred to, you don't want to
-specify then Type of connection between label `Transfer` and `Team`.
+specify then type of connection between label `Transfer` and `Team`.

 4) Find players that were transferred to and played for FC Barcelona and
 count them by the position they have in the game.